LLM-ABBA: Understanding time series via symbolic approximation: Experiments

 \section{Experiments}

 In this section, we study three time series tasks to validate the efficiency of ABBA in LLM.
 We also fine-tune three language models on the training data using QLoRA \cite{dettmers2024qlora} with inhibition \cite{kang2024ina}.
 All experiments are simulated in PyTorch with a single NVIDIA A100 40GB GPU.
 The benefits of LLM-ABBA include (1) avoiding the need for LLMs to learn time series from scratch, and (2) only utilizing compression and decompression without the need for the training of extra embedding layers \cite{jin2023time}.
+All LLMs are quantized by 4-bits, and the used optimization method is adamw\_8bit.
+Each data set in the corresponding tasks is fine-tuned using fewer than 10 epoches.
 For a fair comparison, we evaluate our models on the same settings for each task.
-In the following, unless otherwise stated, we assume that the greedy aggregation is used for the ABBA digitization.
+In the following, unless otherwise stated, we assume that the sorting-based aggregation is used for the ABBA digitization.

 A larger dataset needs more symbols or LLM tokens, as a larger time series dataset contains more information and symbolic semantics.
-RoBERTa$_{\texttt{Large}}$ is based on BERT \cite{devlin2018bert} which considers two directions of the input language sentence, and Llama2-7B and Mistral-7B originate from the GPT architecture \cite{radford2019language} that only takes one direction (from left to right) into account.
-Causality analysis which \rev{is frequently used to} compute the contextual of each signal has been widely used to analyze multichannel EEG signals.
+RoBERTa$_{\texttt{Large}}$ considers two directions of the input language sentence, and Llama-2-7B and Mistral-7B originate from the GPT architecture \cite{radford2019language} that only takes one direction (from left to right) into account.
+Causality analysis which is frequently used to compute the contextual of each signal has been widely used to analyze multichannel EEG signals.
 However, ECG signals mostly rely on sequential features.
 Thus, we infer that when using LLM-ABBA to analyze medical time series, the properties and characteristics should be analyzed first.
 For some datasets, we could not find or reproduce SOTA performance numbers.
 For a comprehensive analysis, we test ABBA with LLMs on three main time series analysis tasks.
-In this section, three LLMs are used to process the COP in symbolic series.
-M1 is RoBERTa$_{\texttt{Large}}$~\cite{liu2019roberta}, M2 is Llama2-7B~\cite{touvron2023llama}, and M3 is the Mistral-7B~\cite{jiang2023mistral}.
+In this section, three LLMs are used to process the COPs in symbolic series, including RoBERTa$_{\texttt{Large}}$~\cite{liu2019roberta}, Llama-2-7B~\cite{touvron2023llama}, and Mistral-7B~\cite{jiang2023mistral}.